7h3v01c3/tutorials/Divi_Desktop/manual_daemon_installs/Installing Divi Daemons Manually for Linux Divi Desktop.md

    ```

 #### Step 5: Verify Daemons Are Installed Correctly
-To confirm the daemons are correctly installed and accessible:
+To confirm that the daemons are installed and accessible, check their version numbers:

-1. Run the following commands to check:
+1. Run the following commands:
    ```bash
    ./divid --version
    ./divi-cli --version
    ./divi-tx --version
    ```

-If the daemons respond with version information, you're good to go!
+If each command responds with version information, the installation is complete and the daemons are ready for use!